Martin-Muraskovas/tech258_azure_linux/vm_scale_sets.md

 I have found that the easiest way to delete a VM scale set is to go into the resource group and delete these three things:<br>
 - The load balancer.
 - The public IP address.
-- The VM scale set.
+- The VM scale set.<br>
+Remember to use a conventional naming method so that you can easily locate these things when trying to delete them.